chandru-raman/COVID-19-Data-Cleaning-and-Visualization-Using-Python/README.md

 #### **Project Overview: COVID-19 Data Cleaning and Visualization Using Python**

-In this project, we set out to explore the global impact of the COVID-19 pandemic through data.
-The dataset, obtained from Our World in Data, contained extensive records on daily new cases, deaths, vaccinations, and population metrics across various countries.
-At first glance, the dataset was rich, but also raw—it included inconsistencies such as blank strings, improperly formatted dates, and scattered missing values.
-Thus, our first task was clear: the data had to be cleaned.
+This project focuses on understanding the global impact of the COVID-19 pandemic through data.
+The dataset was taken from Our World in Data and included daily records of new cases, deaths, vaccinations, and population details for many countries.
+While the dataset was large and useful, it contained issues such as missing values, blank entries, and incorrect date formats.
+The first step was to clean the data to make it ready for analysis.

-Using the pandas library in Python, we systematically performed each data cleaning step.
-We removed empty strings from textual columns, trimmed unnecessary whitespaces, and ensured that the date column was correctly converted into datetime objects.
-This allowed for time-based operations such as grouping by year or month.
-Additionally, irrelevant or missing values were handled with care to preserve the integrity of the analysis.
+Using the pandas library in Python, all empty strings were removed, extra spaces were trimmed, and date values were fixed to the correct format.
+This made it possible to group and filter the data by months or years.
+Missing or incorrect entries were also handled carefully to make sure the results would be accurate.

-Once the data was cleaned, we exported the final dataset to a separate CSV file for safekeeping and future use.
-This step made the data ready for in-depth analysis and visualization, a critical part of understanding trends hidden in rows and columns.
+Once the data was cleaned, it was saved as a new CSV file for future use.
+This file was then used to create charts and graphs to better understand the information.

-The next phase of the project focused on data visualization.
-Using the matplotlib library, we created a series of seven distinct charts to analyse various aspects of the pandemic.
-These visualizations were designed to be beginner-friendly and insightful.
-For example, we created a line chart to track new daily COVID-19 cases in India, helping to visualize spikes and waves.
-A bar chart was used to compare total deaths across countries, highlighting those hit hardest.
+The second part of the project involved creating different types of visualizations using the matplotlib library.
+A line chart was made to show daily COVID-19 cases in India, which helped to see the rise and fall of cases.
+A bar chart was created to compare the number of deaths in different countries.
+A horizontal bar chart showed which countries had the highest vaccination numbers.

-Further, we created a horizontal bar chart to compare total vaccinations among nations.
-A scatter plot offered a perspective on the relationship between population size and total reported cases—revealing whether larger populations directly correlated with higher case numbers.
-Another powerful visualization was a filled area chart, comparing total COVID-19 cases over time for India, Brazil, and the United States.
-To enhance clarity, this chart was later modified to display total cases year-wise, simplifying the trend analysis and enabling country-to-country comparisons.
+A scatter plot was also made to see if there was a connection between the size of a country’s population and the total number of COVID-19 cases.
+Another chart was made to compare total COVID-19 cases over time in India, the United States, and Brazil.
+This chart was later adjusted to show total cases year by year for easier comparison.

-The insights derived were both fascinating and sobering.
-We observed India’s sharp waves of infection, the United States’ consistently high numbers, and Brazil’s vaccination and case patterns.
-Through visual storytelling, we made complex data more understandable and accessible.
+From these charts, it became clear how different countries were affected by the virus.
+Some had higher cases, others had more deaths, and some had better vaccination numbers.
+These visual tools made it easier to understand the data.

-In essence, this project exemplified the full cycle of data analytics: starting from raw data cleaning to building meaningful charts that tell a story.
-Using only pandas and matplotlib, we showcased the power of Python for real-world problem solving.
-For beginners stepping into data analysis, this project stands as a comprehensive example of how to transform messy data into clear visual insights—turning numbers into knowledge.
+This project shows how raw data can be cleaned, organized, and used to make simple but powerful charts.
+Using only pandas and matplotlib, the project turned messy data into clear visual information that helps explain how COVID-19 spread across the world.